uli-weltersbach/XPathTools/readme.md

-This is an extension intended for Visual Studio 2012 and 2013.
+This is an extension intended for Visual Studio 2012 or later.
 It's available through _Tools &rarr; Extensions and Updates... &rarr; Online_ from within Visual Studio, by searching for "XPath Information" or simply "xpath".

 The extension displays the XPath of the XML-element or -attribute at the caret position when working in files containing XML markup (.config, .build, .properties etc.).